 The REIT has two broad categories of general and administrative expenses consisting of: i) public entity costs, and ii) outsourced costs.
 The public entity costs reflect the expenses related to ongoing operations of the REIT (including professional fees and fees payable to members of the REIT's Board of Trustees (the "Board") and will fluctuate depending on when such expenses are incurred.
 The outsourced costs are largely related to the services provided by Dilawri pursuant to the Administration Agreement.
-The Administration Agreement provides for services to the REIT to be on a cost-recovery basis with a fixed fee during the Forecast Period (as defined below) and, as such, it is not expected that such costs will fluctuate materially from quarter to quarter prior to July 2016.
-General and administrative expenses in the second quarter and for the year-to-date periods were above the Adjusted Financial Forecast level due to additional tax fillings required for the three properties acquired subsequent to the IPO (Toyota Woodland, Porsche JLR Edmonton and Audi Barrie) for the amount of \$15 and an additional \$24 in Q2 2016 and \$61 in YTD 2016 for legal and regulatory filling costs for the REIT.
+The Administration Agreement provided for services to the REIT to be on a cost-recovery basis with a fixed fee during the period from July 1, 2015 to June 30, 2016 (the "Forecast Period").
+General and administrative expenses in Q3 2016 of \$507 were \$208 higher than those incurred during the 71-day Period.

-On June 8, 2016, the REIT's Unitholders approved the adoption of an Equity Incentive Plan (the "Plan") whereby Deferred Units ("DUs") may be granted to Trustees, officers and employees of the REIT (each, a "Participant") on a discretionary basis by the Governance, Compensation and Nominating Committee, subject to approval by the Board of Trustees.
+On June 8, 2016, the REIT's Unitholders approved the adoption of an Equity Incentive Plan (the "Plan") whereby Deferred Units ("DUs") may be granted to Trustees, officers and employees of the REIT on a discretionary basis by the Governance, Compensation and Nominating Committee, subject to approval by the Board of Trustees.
 Each DU shall receive a distribution of additional Income Deferred Units ("IDUs") equal to the amount of distributions paid per Unit by the REIT on its Units.
 Under the Plan, the fair value of the DUs and IDUs is recognized as compensation expense over the vesting period.
 The deferred unit liability is adjusted to reflect the change in their fair value at each reporting period with the changes in fair value recognized as compensation expense.
-Under the Plan, the Chief Executive Officer and the Chief Financial Officer will be eligible to receive a short-term incentive of 50% and 40% of base salary up to a maximum of 75% and 60% respectively, which will be payable in fully vested Deferred Units.
-In addition, the Chief Executive Officer and the Chief Financial Officer will be eligible to receive a long-term incentive grant of Deferred Units with a grant fair value of up to 50% and 40% respectively, of base salary.
-During the period ended June 30, 2016, the REIT accrued an estimate for short-term incentive awards of \$186 which will eventually be settled by the granting of DUs.
+Under the Plan, the Chief Executive Officer and the Chief Financial Officer will be eligible to receive a short-term incentive with a target of 50% and 40% of base salary up to a maximum of 75% and 60%, respectively, which will be payable in fully-vested DUs.
+In addition, the Chief Executive Officer and the Chief Financial Officer will be eligible to receive a long-term incentive grant of DUs with a grant fair value of up to 50% and 40%, respectively, of base salary.
+For the period ended September 30, 2016, the REIT accrued short-term incentive awards of \$186 which will eventually be settled by the granting of DUs.